dkatial1442004/LLM-Firewall-Prompt-Injection-Detection-/README.md

 ## Key Features
-Real-Time Prompt Scanning — analyzes a prompt and returns a risk score and security verdict.
+- Real-Time Prompt Scanning : analyzes a prompt and returns a risk score and security verdict.

-Hybrid Detection — combines a TF-IDF + Logistic Regression classifier with regex-based security rules.
+- Hybrid Detection : combines a TF-IDF + Logistic Regression classifier with regex-based security rules.

-Prompt Injection Detection — identifies common attempts to override instructions or manipulate model behavior.
+- Prompt Injection Detection : identifies common attempts to override instructions or manipulate model behavior.

-Risk-Based Decisions — prompts crossing the configured risk threshold are flagged as malicious.
+- Risk-Based Decisions : prompts crossing the configured risk threshold are flagged as malicious.

-Scan History — stores scanned prompts, scores, and verdicts using SQLite.
+- Scan History:— stores scanned prompts, scores, and verdicts using SQLite.

-Security Dashboard — displays total scans, blocked requests, block rate, and recent activity.
+- Security Dashboard : displays total scans, blocked requests, block rate, and recent activity.

-REST API — exposes the detection system through FastAPI endpoints.
+- REST API : exposes the detection system through FastAPI endpoints.

-Local & Lightweight — uses SQLite instead of requiring a separate database server, making the project easy to run locally.
+- Local & Lightweight : uses SQLite instead of requiring a separate database server, making the project easy to run locally.

 ## How Detection Works

-1.TF-IDF converts the incoming prompt into numerical word and bigram features.
+-TF-IDF converts the incoming prompt into numerical word and bigram features.
-Logistic Regression analyzes these features and estimates how likely the prompt is to represent an attack.
+-Logistic Regression analyzes these features and estimates how likely the prompt is to represent an attack.
-Regex-based checks identify known suspicious patterns and add an additional risk signal.
+-Regex-based checks identify known suspicious patterns and add an additional risk signal.
-The detection signals are combined into a risk score.
+-The detection signals are combined into a risk score.
-Prompts scoring ≥ 0.5 are classified as malicious.
+-Prompts scoring ≥ 0.5 are classified as malicious.

 ## Tech Stack

-Backend: Python · FastAPI · Pydantic · Scikit-learn · SQLite
+- Backend: Python · FastAPI · Pydantic · Scikit-learn · SQLite

-Machine Learning: TF-IDF · Logistic Regression · Regex Pattern Matching
+- Machine Learning: TF-IDF · Logistic Regression · Regex Pattern Matching

-Frontend: React · TypeScript · Vite · Tailwind CSS · Recharts · Lucide React
+- Frontend: React · TypeScript · Vite · Tailwind CSS · Recharts · Lucide React

 ## Run it locally